rmnavr/wy/README.md

 ## Syntax for one-liners

-One-liners is advanced wy topic, that allows you to write dense code like:
+One-liners is advanced wy topic, that allows you to write dense (can we call it "point-free"?) code like:
 ```hy
 ; Example 1: